bonnici/advent-of-code-ts/README.md

 another day's solution.

 To run a single solution without using the CLI, use a command like:
-`cross-env npx ts-node src/day4/index.ts 2020/day4/input.txt 2 expected.txt`
+`npx cross-env ts-node --files src/day4/index.ts 2020/day4/input.txt 2 expected.txt`
 The first parameter is the input file, the second parameter is the part to run (1 or 2), and the 3rd optional parameter is a file containing the expected result (useful for the sample inputs/outputs in puzzle descriptions).
 Logging via the `sampleLog` function will log out to console only when a sample solution is passed in.